 The Institute of Development Studies (IDS) was commissioned to implement a Beneficiary Assessment of the Katalyst programme in Bangladesh, a market systems programme in operation since 2002.
+The goal of the research was to build a systemic understanding of large programmes using market system approaches.
 The project's stated aim is to contribute to increased income for poor men and women in rural areas of Bangladesh through increasing the competitiveness of farmers and small enterprises by facilitating changes in services, inputs and product markets.
 The project is jointly funded by the Swiss Agency for Development and Cooperation (SDC), the UK Department for International Development (DFID) and the Danish International Development Agency (Danida) and implemented under the Ministry of Commerce of the Government of Bangladesh by Swisscontact.
 The inquiry focussed on the interventions related to the maize sector, which is one of several sectors in which the programme is working.

 The research used a Participatory Systemic Inquiry methodology and included: a documentary analysis of Katalyst's maize interventions; the collection and collective analysis of 302 life stories (101 of maize farmers and 201 of general farmers), including: the generation of two large-scale causal systems maps (one for general farming and one for maize farming); a deliberative panel of farmers, agricultural experts and Katalyst staff; and interviews with key actors with relevant agricultural and contextual knowledge.